ConEmu/ConEmu.github.io/en/SettingsSizePos.md

 Old DOS programs may be run under console sizes: 80x25, 80x28, 80x43 or 80x50.
-You may force window size selection, or left the automatic selection.
+You may force window size selection, or leave the automatic selection.
 This feature is not available in x64 OS.

 #### Center console in ConEmu workspace  {#id1570}
 Draw console content in center of ConEmu window.
 Use together with ‘Pad size’